kingparra/procore-internship/0009_-_create_a_vpn_connection/tutorial/readme.rst

   The connection should now be up.
 Test by pinging in both directions and use additional host in on-premises DC to ping EC2 instance in AWS VPC (update route table).

+* Add a route to the instance in all of the on-prem route tables.

+  .. image: ./images/add_static_route_to_rtbs.gif